jennifertramsu/COMP370/A3/explore.md

 # Removing rows with NA
 grep -v NA$ dialog.csv > dialog.na_gone.csv
 ```
 Each row represents one line of dialog.
 I am approximating each row to represent a single spoken line, therefore, only the `Pony` column is needed.
-The `Pony` column was extracted and sorted by frequency.
-To simplify the analysis, I am also assuming counting dialog for which the pony
+A pony has a line of dialog everytime it is mentioned individually in the `Pony` column as well as when `Main cast` is mentioned.
+However, there are some exceptions to this rule.
+If a pony is mentioned in the `Pony` column and is also mentioned in the `dialog` column with the words `sans`, `except`, or `but`, then the line of dialog is not counted.
+To account for this, I summed the individual counts, all mentions of `Main cast`, and exceptions.
+This means that the exceptions were double counted, so they are removed twice to determine the true count.

 ```
 # Extracting pony column